Frigidaire: Refrigerators

 Frigidaire also produces a wide variety of refrigerators and freezers for the consumer market.
 Their model line-up includes refrigerator freezer units of several different types.
 The selection they offer includes traditional Top Freezer models, as well as more modern Side-By-Side and French Door styles.

 In 2016, Frigidaire partnered with Ryder and Embark, an autonomous trucking firm, to deliver refrigerators from Texas to California.
 Level 2 autonomous trucks are used.
-They have a driver behind the wheel at all times.
-The reason for experimenting with autonomous vehicles is a looming shortage of drivers.
+They had a driver behind the wheel at all times.
+The reason for experimenting with autonomous vehicles was a shortage of drivers.
 In 2015, the American Trucking Association predicted that there would be a shortage of 175,000 drivers by 2024.